Published: 20.09.2023 Updated: 03.02.2025

 • the organisation's ability to manage a sizeable portfolio of ICT projects;

-• testing new untried technologies;
+• testing of emerging and unconfirmed technologies;

-• managing the lifecycle of outdated technologies;
+• managing the life cycle of outdated technologies;

 • cross-border cooperation with suppliers.